Home - Dinner - Pasta - Baked Bechamel Mac and Cheese with Herb Breadcrumbs

 Image of ingredients to make baked macaroni and cheese with breadcrumbs, showing dried pasta, fresh herbs, breadcrumbs and grated cheeses on a surface with a piece of linen.

-You’re probably already familiar with the classic combo of fresh rosemary, sage and thyme.
-That trio of herbs instantly reminds you of fall and the holidays, am I right?
+The crumbs are inspired by the herby seasonings of the traditional Thanksgiving stuffing my grandma used to make.
+You’re probably already familiar with the classic combo of fresh rosemary, sage, and thyme.
+That trio of herbs instantly reminds you of fall and the holidays.

 In this recipe, the herbs release their piney, aromatic fragrances and flavors into the breadcrumbs after they’re toasted in butter.
 They pair perfectly with the luscious white sauce.